Linx-ESP/auto-compress-roms/README.md

 ### TO DO
 - Install required dependencies
-- ¿Use system-wide $PATH?
+- ¿Use system-wide $ENV?
-- Run at folder change / webUI
+- Run at folder change / via webUI
-- PS2 zso via [maxcso](https://github.com/unknownbrackets/maxcso) or similar instead of python

 ## More info